pviotti/call-center/README.md

 This is an interesting study project as it presents several crucial aspects of programming: object-oriented modeling
-(e.g. in the way we use class inheritance to model the hierarchy of employees), and concurrent programming (e.g. in the way we use a `ConcurrentLinkedQueue` to share among different threads the queues of not yet serviced calls).
+(e.g. in the way we use class inheritance to model the hierarchy of employees), and concurrent programming (e.g. as we use a `ConcurrentLinkedQueue` to share among different threads the queues of not yet serviced calls).

 Several aspects of this implementation are deliberately simplistic or suboptimal for large scale deployments, due to the nature and goals of this project.
-In the following we address each of them and hint at possible improvements.
+In the following we hint at possible improvements.

  * *Actor-based architecture*.
 A more scalable way of approaching this problem consists in modeling the call center according to the [actor programming paradigm][actors]: each employee is an actor with its own thread constantly checking its message box and handling the messages that it receives.
- While the asynchronous nature of this paradigm could render the code more difficult to understand, the lack of shared data structures would ease the burden of coping with concurrency side effects.
+ While the asynchronous nature of this paradigm could render the code more difficult to understand, the lack of shared data structures would ease the burden of coping with side effects due to concurrency.
  An implementation for Java and Scala of this paradigm can be found in the [Akka][akka] library.
  Other languages, such as Erlang, implement this paradigm natively.

- * *Database and message brokers*.
+ * *Databases and message brokers*.
 Handling a great number of calls would require a more scalable way of storing calls' status and the call queues of the call center.
  This could be accomplished by using a set of distributed workers for the employees and let them communicate through a messaging/queue/pub-sub service such as RabbitMQ, Kafka, etc.